KelsonBall/Kelson.Blog/docs/index.md

 ## [Human Learning](/ml4all_talk.md)

-Check out my lighting talk I gave at the #ML4ALL machine learning conference in portland
+Check out my lighting talk I gave at the #ML4ALL machine learning conference in Portland

 [read more...](/ml4all_talk.md)